 Also if your parents have a good credit history, it can act as a plus point in your loan application.

 Both the students and banks needs to get a better job upon the successful completion of their overseas educational courses.
 This act gives the power and confidence to the students for repaying the loan within a specified period.

 The Indian Bank Association has made few changes in the guidelines of the education loan.
 Students must be clear about these changes to avoid any sort of complications in the loan process.

 - Tax Exemption: One can get the tax benefit under Section 80 C for a tenure period of 8 years.

-- Eligibility: Loan is provided to only those Indian who are opting for higher education in reputed institutes and universities.
+- Eligibility: Loan is provided to only those Indians who are opting for higher education in reputed institutes and universities.

-- Eligible Expenses: The major expenses that are being covered under this loan are fees payable, hostel fee, library, exam fees, study material expenses and other equipments like laptops.
+- Eligible Expenses: The major expenses that are being covered under this loan are fees payable, hostel fee, library, exam fees, study material expenses, and other equipment like laptops.
 It also includes other charges that are mentioned in the university’s prospectus.

-- Margin available: For a loan amount above Rs 4 lakhs, 15 % of the margin is available.
+- Margin available: For a loan amount over Rs 4 lakhs, 15 % of the margin is available.

 Read Other Related Articles

 |Repay Your Education Loan||Education Loan Factors|